SUSTAINABLE GRAPE GROWING

 The Santa Ynez Valley has been under the ocean several times in the past 150,000 years.
 Sunstone’s vineyards are deeply rooted in a subsoil of near-vertical Monterey shale, the result of these thousands of years of marine deposits and geological uplift.
 Closer to the surface, the Santa Ynez River has exposed and imported many younger soil types, such as sand, gravel, and loam, which are somewhat nutrient deficient and excellent for drainage.

-Sunstone’s Estate Vineyards run parallel with and step down to the Santa Ynez River and offer two principal soil types.
-According to the 1988 survey, conducted by Thomas Dibblee, Jr., the Sunstone Estate is planted on three terraces, each on a foundation of Monterey shale of early to late Miocene age.
+Sunstone’s estate vineyards run parallel with and step down to the Santa Ynez River and offer two principal soil types.
+According to a 1988 survey conducted by Thomas Dibblee, Jr., the Sunstone Estate is planted on three terraces, each on a foundation of Monterey shale of early to late Miocene age.
 The upper terrace of “white-weathering, thin-bedded, hard platy to brittle siliceous shale” is from the Mohnian Microfaunal Stage.
 Beneath that, and on Sunstone’s lower terraces, is “white-weathering, soft, fissle to punky, semi-siliceous, phosphatic and calcareous shale with many thin carbonate strata from the Luisiana and Relizian Microfaunal Stages.

 Director of Winemaking